MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/strategy-for-test-and-deployment.md

 # Test and deployment strategy

-We recommend developing a governance strategy around the test and deployment of Power Apps as well as Power Platform's related components with links to DevOps and automation.
+We recommend developing a governance strategy around the test and deployment of Power Apps and Power Platform's related components with links to DevOps and automation.
 Power Apps is a crucial part of the controls of content and approval required within a regulated industry to support the roll-out of Guides.

 A governance strategy ensures the basics and best practices of conducting controlled, planned, test and deployment activities for Power Apps facilitated by, for example, Azure DevOps.
 It also helps secure the required amount of documentation for your regulated industry.
 Your organization should always confirm what documentation is required.
 However, a test plan, compliance requirements, version control, and deployment process are elements to consider.
 Sometimes, there are requirements for the user documentation itself.